Spanish Culinary Arts: New York

 You’ll create authentic pasta and rice dishes such as:

 - Fideuà al estilo de Gandia (“paella" of short noodles)

 - Arroz caldoso de bogavante (soupy rice with lobster)

 - Cazuela de fideos a la Malaguena con almejas (Andalusian short noodles with clams)

-EGGS AND VEGETABLES Everyone knows tortilla Española...or at least they think they do.
+Everyone knows tortilla Española...or at least they think they do.
 But nothing is ever quite so simple in Spain.
 Spanish omelettes might have zucchini, white beans or chorizo.
 Each requires its own understanding.
 And eggs are prepared regionally in different and imaginative ways.
 Vegetable dishes are connected to Lent in Spanish tradition.
 But again, that’s just a starting point; Spanish imagination and history has taken vegetables into all sorts of creative detours.

 Learn to Cook

 - Tortilla Española

 - Alubias negras de Tolosa (black Tolosa beans with cabbage)

 - “Wrinkled” potatoes from the Canary Islands or(papas arrugadas with two Mojos)